vanvalenlab/publication-figures/README.md

 [![Documentation Status](https://readthedocs.org/projects/deepcell-kiosk-figure-generation/badge/?version=latest)](https://deepcell-kiosk-figure-generation.readthedocs.io/en/latest/?badge=latest)

 The DeepCell Kiosk paper [(Bannon et al., 2020)](<https://www.biorxiv.org/content/10.1101/505032v3>) presents cost and runtime benchmarks for running a generic image segmentation pipeline on datasets of given sizes inside the DeepCell Kiosk with different sets of constraints (Fig. 1b).
-This repository exist to aid DeepCell Kiosk users in recreating these figures.
+This repository exists to aid DeepCell Kiosk users in recreating these figures.

-## Figure Creation

-There are two steps to figure creation:
+There are two steps to figure recreation:
-    1) Generating a full battery of benchmark data for the DeepCell Kiosk under a variety of conditions.
-See the `Generating Benchmarking Data` section below for details
+1) Generating a full battery of benchmark data for the DeepCell Kiosk under a variety of conditions
-    2) Creating the figures from this benchmarking data.
-See the `Figure Creation` section below for details
+2) Creating the figures from this benchmarking data

 ## Generating Benchmarking Data